cbarkinozer/Java/Spring/Spring.md

 	private Human human;
 }
 ```
-@**ManyToMany**: It is used if there is a many-to-many relationship with the joined table.
+**@ManyToMany**: It is used if there is a many-to-many relationship with the joined table.
 As an example a book can have many writers, and a writer can have multiple books.
 ```java
 @Entity
 @Tablename(name="BOOK")